FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 # Project Overview

 ## Guestbook application
 Guestbook is a simple, multi-tier web application that we will build and deploy with Docker and Kubernetes.
-The application consists of a web front end, a Redis master for storage, a replicated set of Redis slaves, and an analyzer that will analyze the tone of the comments left in the guestbook.
+The application consists of a web front end, a Redis master for storage, a replicated set of Redis slaves, and a Natural Language Understanding service that will analyze the tone of the comments left in the guestbook.
 For all of these we will create Kubernetes Deployments, Pods, and Services.

 There are two versions of this application.
 Version 1 (in the v1 directory) is the simple application itself, while version 2 (in the v2 directory) extends the application by adding additional features that leverage the Watson Natural Language Understanding service.